-Our traveling studio has operated off-the-grid for 4 1/2 years.
+Our traveling studio has operated off the grid since 2016.

 For the first 3 years we tested the limits of our space, and at first, it was difficult to create new things, as we had to make time to learn how to solve the underlying problems.
 Our boat was not just an office, it was also our house and transport.
 As for us, we were artists, but also had to be plumbers, deckhands, electricians, captains, janitors and accountants.